 As a Texas Oncology patient, you may have the opportunity to receive newly-developed treatments or experimental drugs through participation in research studies and clinical trials.
 These clinical trial programs are designed to evaluate new cancer prevention and treatment options, as part of a deliberate and comprehensive research process that often takes years.
 They test the safety and effectiveness of new or modified treatments in cancer patients using new drugs, unique approaches to surgery and radiation therapy, and various combinations of treatments.
 Participation in these trials is dependent on numerous factors relating to your health and the trials currently being offered.

-Genitourinary Cancer Treatment Centers and Specialists
+Genitourinary Cancer Specialists